Dominic-College/seqta-redesign-harry-oscar-alex/README.md

 # SEQTA Redesign
 Repository for our SEQTA Redesign project.

-Our SEQTA page is about **study skills** and contains 5 sections:
+Our website is about **study skills** and contains 5 pages:
-- Introduction
+- Study Skills (landing page and introduction)
 - Homework
 - Assignments and Projects
 - Tests and Exams